grem11n/blog/content/post/redesign.md

 ## Public Themes for the Rescue!

-As you can imagine there are plenty of themes for Hugo available over the Internet.
+As you can imagine there are plenty of themes for Hugo available over the internet.
 I didn’t even dare to search on GitHub, because there are too many of them.
-I used [Hugo Themes Free](https://hugothemesfree.com/) website, which has a pretty verbose name, I must say.
-The one thing I liked the most about a dedicated website is that you can see a screenshot right away.
+I used [Hugo Themes Free](https://hugothemesfree.com/) site, which has a pretty verbose name, I must say.
+The one thing I liked the most about a dedicated site is that you can see a screenshot right away.
 It simplifies search a lot.

 My goal was to find a theme I like and deliberately withhold myself from any tweaks.
 I want to configure it once and leave it as is for a couple of years.
 If anything changes about that theme - fine, I’ll pick it up from the upstream.
 Otherwise, I don’t want to bother.